iiccsss/iiccsss.github.io/_pages/speakers.md

   </ul>

   <h2>Institute tour</h2>
-  There will be two institute tours:
+  There will be two institute tours corresponding to the two campuses:
   <ol>
     <li>"Schloss" tour
 	<ul>